Venestrians (Ven-es-trians)

 Common Dress code

-Despite being the first to suggest that Churrian culture should lay down their weapons and become healers instead, the Venestrians maintain an air of hesitance.
-While dressed in the typical white and reds of Churrian culture, Venestrians will often maintain at least a chest piece upon their person and wear a small shield decorated with their family crest upon their back or hips.
+Despite being the one of the first to accept that Churrian culture should lay down their military past and become humanitarians instead, the Venestrians maintain an air of hesitance.
+While dressed in the typical white and reds of Churrian culture, Venestrians often wear some traditional armor upon their person and/or wear a small shield decorated with their family crest upon their back or hips.
 While many other Churrians will remark that such measures are no longer necessary and lend them a hostile air, Venestrians will often retort that in their new reality they have been saved more than once by the simple armors.
 Should the climate allow, Venestrians will also wear traditional fur clothing such as the Duusk (hood with fur lining) and Rembrata (home garb with two fur layers focused on ease of movement).

 Art & Architecture